 As you consider how to distribute your assets, and to whom, make taxes an integral part of your estate planning process.
 Know how cash, investments, life insurance, and real estate will be taxed in your situation.
 And explore the possible tax benefits of trusts.

-An attorney or tax advisor can help explore your options and possiblities.
+An attorney or tax professional can help explore your options and possibilities.

 You can transfer money while you’re still alive to a loved one as a gift.
 But there are limits on how much you can give each year and over your lifetime.
 If yearly giving is under a certain amount, it’s tax-exempt.
 And contributions for tuition or medical expenses, gifts to a spouse, and donations to charities don’t count against your lifetime giving limit.

-Consult with a lawyer or tax advisor first.
+Consult with a lawyer or tax professional first.
 Gifts that aren’t exempt can incur high taxes.